 Choose a sunscreen for children and test it on your child's wrist before using.
 If your child develops skin or eye irritation, choose another brand.
 Apply the sunscreen very carefully around the eyes.

-Apply sunscreens to all exposed areas of skin, including those easily overlooked areas, such as the rims of the ears, the lips, the back of the neck, and tops of the feet.
+Apply sunscreens to all exposed areas of skin, including easily overlooked areas.
+These include the rims of the ears, the lips, the back of the neck, and tops of the feet.

-Use sunscreens for all children over 6 months of age, regardless of skin or complexion type, because all skin types need protection from UV rays.
+Use sunscreens for all children older than 6 months.
+It doesn’t matter what type of skin or complexion your child has.
+All skin types need protection from UV rays.
 Even dark-skinned children can have painful sunburns.

 Apply sunscreens 30 minutes before going out into the sun to give it time to work.
-Use it liberally and reapply it every two hours after being in the water or after exercising or sweating.
+Put on a thick layer and reapply it every 2 hours after being in the water or after exercising or sweating.
 Sunscreens are not just for the beach.
-Use them when your child is playing outdoors in the yard or participating in sports.
+Use them when your child is playing outdoors in the yard or playing sports.

 Use a waterproof or water-resistant sunscreen.

-Use of a sunscreen with SPF of 30 or higher offers substantial protection from sunburn.
+Using sunscreen with SPF of 30 or higher offers substantial protection from sunburn.
 High SPF sunscreens protect from burning for longer periods of time than do sunscreens with lower a SPF.
-Talk with your older child or teenager about using sunscreen and why it's important.
-Set a good example for them by using sunscreen yourself.
+Talk with your older child or teen about why using sunscreen is important.
+Set a good example by using sunscreen yourself.

-Teach your teenager to avoid tanning beds and salons.
-Most tanning beds and salons use ultraviolet-A bulbs.
+Teach your teen to avoid tanning beds and salons.
+Most tanning beds and salons use UVA bulbs.
 Research has shown that UVA rays may contribute to premature aging of the skin and skin cancer.

-For children younger than 6 months, parents should still try to avoid sun exposure and dress the child in lightweight clothing that covers most surface areas of skin.
+Try to avoid sun exposure in children younger than 6 months.
+Dress your child in lightweight clothing that covers most surface areas of skin.

-Always ask your child's doctor for more information.
+Always ask your child's healthcare provider for more information.